teddyjesus/predictingSongGenre/README.md

 #### Model 2:  Random Forests

 By creating multiple classification trees from bootstrapped training sets, predictions are made through majority votes taken among the resulting trees.
+At each split, a random subset of the nine features are randomly considered.
 This approach increased accuracy to 71% at the cost of a complete loss of interpretability.

 #### Which model is more insightful?
 It's simply a fact that genres of music are not independent of each other (that's a good thing).
 Although the random forest is more accurate, the decision tree has more value by virtue of interpretability.
 This is not always the case, so I nonetheless taught myself how to implement random forests in Python.